ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

    $ helm install --name bluecompute ibmcase/bluecompute-ce
    ```

    After a minute or so, the containers will be deployed to the cluster.
 The output of the installation contains instructions on how to access the application once it has finished deploying.
+For more information on the additional options for the chart, see [this document](bluecompute-ce/README.md).

-## Validating the Application
+## Validate the Application

 You can reference [this link](https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/tree/kube-int#validate-the-deployment) to validate the sample web application.